CHEAT SHEET for PlanSocial Community Managers

 Think about having a PlanSocial stall/booth at each event to keep getting more people signed up.
 We can even send you some balloons in the post.
 Just email Support again. :)

-You can have more than one Community Manager, but this is not generally recommended as you'll both receive all the self-register approval notification emails and might get yerselves in a tizz.
+If you have upgraded to the Community Hub, you can have up to 3 Community Managers, but this is not generally recommended as you'll both receive all the self-register approval notification emails and might get yerselves in a tizz.
 If you are happy to deal with those anyway, just email... you got it -- support again and we'll get it sorted.
 Another option is to have a general PTA email address as the Community Manager login for setting up and announcing events, and each committee member then has their own login for volunteering, RSVPs etc. (PS Any new Community Managers will also be added to our product newsletter email list so we can let you know when stuff changes in the app.)
-Please check your price plan to check how many Community Managers you are allowed.

 Setting up Events